primmruucode/mavtest23/README.md

 # GitHub actions CI/CD pipeline for MuleSoft
 ### Branch Management
-  **Main branch** is for Staging and Production which you need to manually click to run the workflow.
-It will promt you with an input to select which enviroment you need to deploy to
+The **Main branch** is used for Staging and Production environments.
+To run the workflow, you need to manually click on it.
+You will be prompted to select the environment you want to deploy to:
-  1. **prod** (Deploy main branch to Staging and Production ENV)
+  1. **prod**: Deploys the main branch to Staging and Production environments.
-  2. **stag** (Only deploy to staging)
+  2. **stag**: Deploys only to the Staging environment.

-     keep in mind that this branch will not do the testing and will deploy automaticly after you run the workflow
+     Please note that this branch does not perform testing and will automatically deploy after running the workflow.

-  **Dev branch** is for QA and Developer enviroment this branch will automaticly test-log-build-deploy after PR, Merge, and CRON job
+The **Dev branch** is intended for QA and Developer environments.
+This branch automatically executes tests, logs, builds, and deploys after a Pull Request (PR), Merge, or Cron job.

 ### Secrets and Varaibles
 #### Varaibles for deployment